o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/Cryptography/ModularArithmatic.md

 ```
 So the square root of the Quadratic Residue modulo an integer equal ±x

+And the square root of the None Quadratic Residue modulo an integer does not exist !!
 ```

 if n is a prime number you will find out that exactly half of the integers between 1 and p−1 are squares mod p, that is, the congruence